neu-rah/paco/README.md

 ### Still missing

-**Lazyness** right now the alternative parsers will ALL try to parse due to the strict nature of javascript.
+~~**Lazyness** right now the alternative parsers will ALL try to parse due to the strict nature of javascript.~~ inserted a stricty check between the alternative sequence to avoid need of lazyness.

 ## Examples